darasus/ai-blog/content/the-top-10-funniest-cat-videos-on-youtube.md

   It's not what you think!
 Feline Frustrations - This channel features frustrated cats doing silly things The Official Purrito Channel - The official channel of the adorable Purrito."
+intro: >-
+  Why do crazy cat people love their cats so much?
+Because their cats are hilarious.
+With their constant sneering and condescending glares, feline friends have a knack for being entertaining in the most ridiculous ways.
+So, if you need a break from those stressful final exam cram sessions, we've compiled a list of the top 10 funniest cat videos on YouTube.
+From silly cats to crafty cats and everything in between, these videos will give you some much-needed LOLs.

+  Cat videos are one of the most popular video niches online today.
+There are several channels on YouTube that are dedicated only to cat videos and nothing else.
+In this post we’ll look at some of the best channels that feature nothing but cat content – be it funny cat vines or cute cat compilations – as well as some of our favorite individual clips from these creators.
 ---

 ## The Best Funny Cat Channels on YouTube